chaoos/zwoosh/README.md

 #### boolean `options.gridShow`

 This is a boolean value, defaulting to `false`.
-If set to `true` a visible overlay grid is placed over the contents of the Swoosh element, indicating the size of the grid.
+If set to `true` a visible overlay grid is placed over the contents of the Zwoosh element, indicating the size of the grid.
 This will only be visible is one of `options.gridX` or `options.gridX` is set greather than 1.

 > This works only if the browser supports CSS Generated content for [pseudo-elements][1]